8 good reasons to get up out of your chair NOW

 8 dangers of too much sitting

-- Your odds of getting diabetes rise.
+• Your odds of getting diabetes rise.
 And it’s not just because you’re burning fewer calories.
-It seems it’s the actual sitting that does it.
-Doctors aren’t sure why, but they think that sitting may change the way your body reacts to insulin.
+It seems the actual sitting is what does it.
+Doctors aren’t sure why, but they think sitting may change how your body responds to insulin.

-- It leads to varicose veins.
+• It leads to varicose veins.
 Blood can pool in your legs when you sit for too long.
-This puts added pressure on your veins, and they can swell, twist and bulge.
+This puts added pressure on your veins, which can cause them to swell, twist and bulge.
 Varicose veins put you at greater risk of DVT, and a potentially life-threatening blood clot.

 According to Dr. Susan Gilchrist of the University of Texas’s MD Anderson Cancer Center, “Our findings show that the amount of time a person spends sitting prior to a cancer diagnosis is predictive of time to cancer death.”